yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 evenSum = (foldl' (+) 0) . (filter even)
 </code>

-Also, we could rename a bit some part to make it clearer:
+Also, we could rename some parts to make it clearer:

 <div class="codehighlight">
 <code class="haskell">